-Endotracheal intubation (insertion of a plastic breathing tube through the mouth or nose into the windpipe [trachea]) may cause vocal cord contact ulcers if the tube is too big.
+Endotracheal intubation (insertion of a plastic breathing tube through the mouth or nose into the windpipe such as may be done during general anesthesia) may cause vocal cord contact ulcers if the tube is too big.

 Symptoms include mild pain while speaking or swallowing and varying degrees of hoarseness.

-A doctor makes the diagnosis by examining the vocal cords with a thin, flexible viewing tube (laryngoscopy).
+A doctor makes the diagnosis of vocal cord contact ulcers by examining the vocal cords with a thin, flexible viewing tube (laryngoscopy).

 Occasionally, a small tissue sample is removed and examined under a microscope (biopsy) to make sure that the ulcers are not cancerous (malignant) and are not caused by tuberculosis.

-Treatment involves resting the voice by talking as little as possible for at least 6 weeks so that the ulcers can heal.
+Treatment of vocal cord contact ulcers involves resting the voice by talking as little as possible for at least 6 weeks so that the ulcers can heal.
 Whispering may cause further injury and must also be avoided.

 To avoid recurrences, people who develop contact ulcers need voice therapy to learn how to use the voice properly.
 A speech therapist can provide such instruction.

-If the person has gastroesophageal reflux, treatment includes taking antacids, not eating within 2 hours of retiring for the night, and keeping the head elevated while sleeping.
+Treatment of gastroesophageal reflux helps vocal cord contact ulcers.
+Measures typically include taking antacids, not eating within 2 hours of retiring for the night, and keeping the head of the bed elevated while sleeping.